-3 ways to become an 'employer of choice' this new year
+3 ways to become an 'employer of choice'

 Employee retention is an issue for the majority of companies for a number of different reasons: the type of work and how challenging it is, company culture, how attractive your conditions are, salary ranges, flexibility or simply, location.
 If you have found that your retention rate is lower last year, it may be a good idea to begin exploring different ways you can decrease the turnover of staff.
 Industries with the highest turnover rates (loss of staff) include retail, hotel work, and hospitality.
 The highest retention rate can be found in government positions and insurance companies.
 So, how can you ensure your employees are happy and committed to the company?